 As part of this exciting new partnership we have committed to introducing a series of eco-friendly habitats around our offices and housing developments to help boost bumblebee numbers, and support other important pollinators and local wildlife.

 At our development in Old Park Village, Pinhoe, Devon, BBCT is providing us with specific guidance and advice for our landscaping design to create pollinator friendly habitats.
 To raise awareness with our customers we have developed a co-branded seed dispenser tray and free packets of pollinator friendly seeds for all of our sales offices, together with co-branded PR material such as a “Gardening for Wildlife” leaflet, seed-impregnated change-of-address cards and welcome cards.
 Our partnership has also inspired a bee and nature themed bedroom design at our show home at Windsor Park, in Wakefield, West Yorkshire and development of “eco-garden” choices for our MyRedrow customer options portfolio are in hand.

 Meanwhile, closer to home we have worked with BBCT to create pollinator friendly landscape areas in the parkland around our head office at St David’s Park, Flintshire, where staff recently enjoyed bumblebee safaris with Sinead Lynch from BBCT to identify species and find out more about these amazing creatures.

 “We are excited to be working with Redrow to create beautiful and harmonious landscapes for bumblebees that are in tune with nature...
-As a responsible developer, Redrow could set the industry standard for collaboration with a wildlife NGO” Lucy Rothstein, BBCT’s CEO.
+As a responsible developer, Redrow could set the industry standard for collaboration with a wildlife NGO” Gill Perkins, BBCT’s CEO.